 button, we can fetch the location of the international space station successfully and display it in the notification.

-Now that we fetched the data from the REST API, let's persist it to the Data Storage for later use.
+Now that we fetched the data from the REST API via the Request method, let's persist it to the Data Storage for later use.

 /**